 Where to Stay in Exmouth?

-We stayed overnight in Exeter and went to Exmouth on a day trip, but here are some hotel suggestions for you (of course I haven’t been here myself, so do your own research before booking, but these properties looked good on booking.com and I would probably book one of these myself):
+We stayed overnight in Exeter and went to Exmouth on a day trip, but here are some Exmouth beach hotels and other accommodation suggestions for you (of course I haven’t been here myself, so do your own research before booking, but these properties looked good on booking.com and I would probably book one of these myself).
+If you have personal tips for Exmouth hotels UK, then I would love to hear it!

 - Summerwind Guest House